 Your compressor too must have some method of determining how much oil you need to add to top up your compressor sump.
 If not a sight glass like the one in the photo above, then the cap of your oil fill port may also contain a dipstick.

 Other compressors have no sight glass or dipstick.
 Folks generally add oil to the bottom thread of the oil fill plug on these types.

 Overfilling the oil sump will lead to maintenance issues for your compressor so it is important to avoid that if possible.
 If overfilled with oil, drain some out before powering on the compressor.

 You must keep the oil level topped up (the cheaper the oil-lubed compressor, the more oil it uses, it seems) and you must not overfill it.

 Item #3 in the photo above points to the compressor casing, inside of which is the oil sump.

-At the same time, the oil level every time I go to turn the compressor on, as it doesn’t take long for it to go through those few ounces of oil, either.
+At the same time, the oil level should be checked every time you go to turn the compressor on, as it doesn’t take long for it to go through those few ounces of oil.

 Item #4 in the photo above is the drain plug.
 Removing this plug will allow the oil to flow out of the sump.

 Some compressors (typically the more expensive ones) actually have an extension on the drain port to allow the easier collection of the oil.

 Unless you are really careful, you will drip dirty oil all over everything.
 So pick your spot or layout something beneath the drain, one that won’t be damaged by oil leaking onto it in the case that you have a spill.